 Tór Marni Weihe, MFS (Faroe Islands)

-The board includes two members, Ida Flemmich and Tór Marni Weihe, who come from the Nordic-Baltic cooperation network within ESU, Nordiskt Ordförändømøte (NOM).
-However, it should be noted that elected representatives of the ESU are expected to represent the organization as a whole, and not their former national organizations.
+The board includes two members, Ida Flemmich and Tór Marni Weihe, who come from the Nordic-Baltic cooperation network within ESU, the Nordic Chairman's Meeting (NOM).
+It should be noted, however, that elected representatives of ESU are expected to represent the organization as a whole, and not their former national organizations.

-SFS got several of our claims through.
+SFS got several of our demands through.
 Several of the demands on the policy document Statement on Education for Sustainable Development were approved, including for a clearer student perspective.
 The demands on the Statement on the future of the Bologna Process were also approved.
-There, we emphasized, among other things, the importance of excluding the countries that fundamentally do not follow the Bologna process.
+In it, we emphasized, among other things, the importance of excluding those countries that do not strictly follow the Bologna Process.

-An important issue for SFS is and usually is the creation of a sustainable work environment for ESU.
-This issue was debated a lot at BM and SFS presented several motions about this to the operational plan.
-Unfortunately, many did not go through.
-However, SFS will continue to push for ESU to be a socially sustainable and accessible organization where its elected officials can work under good conditions.
+An important issue for SFS is and usually is the creation of a sustainable working environment for ESU.
+This issue was much debated at the Ministry of Labour and SFS submitted several motions on this to the business plan.
+Unfortunately, many did not pass.
+However, SFS will continue to push for ESU to be a socially sustainable and accessible organization where its elected representatives can work under good conditions.

-SFS also got through a resolution about political interference in Swedish higher education institutions.
-The resolution means that ESU marks against the decision by the Swedish government on shortened mandate periods for members of university boards.
-The resolution was voted unanimously.
+SFS also got through a resolution on political interference at Swedish universities.
+The resolution means that ESU is protesting against the decision by the Swedish government to shorten the terms of office for members of university boards.
+The resolution was voted through unanimously.

-In addition to the decisions, the more informal and social parts of the BM are also important.
-There we tie ties with other national student organizations and increase knowledge and understanding of the situation of students in the countries of the member organizations.
+In addition to the decisions, the more informal and social parts of BM are also important.
+There we forge ties with other national student organizations and increase knowledge and understanding of the situation of students in the member organizations' countries.

-If you have questions about the committee's work, you can contact Linn Svärd or [email protected].
+If you have any questions about the committee's work, please contact Linn Svärd or [email protected].